 Let’s face it, essential oils are not cheap!
 They require a lot of plant material to produce a small amount of oil, and you want to get the most out of your little bottles of aromatic goodness.
 When stored correctly essential oils can last an extremely long time.
 Conservatively, you can keep properly stored oils for at least 1 year.
 I have oils in my collection that I have had around for over 5 years, and they still have a long life ahead of them.
 Factors that will affect your essential oil: Heat and Light: Essential oils are flammable.
 Each oil has a unique flashpoint, or the temperature at which it will ignite.
 These flash points are quite high.
 A comfortable room temperature storage place will suffice, but I would not store oils above a range or wood stove.
-Direct contact with sunlight can affect the color of an oil and consequently the constituents. […]
+Direct contact with sunlight can affect the color of an oil and […]

 Instead of one image for today’s Photo Thursday, we bring you a video produced by one of our local news stations here in Eugene for a series called the Sustainable Table.
 Come take a little peek inside our organic tea and spice blending room and learn about our sustainability efforts.
 Thanks, KEZI!

 Here at Mountain Rose Herbs, we continuously try to improve both our workplace environment and the natural world.
 This month, we were able to do both by planting native trees and shrubs!
 Our landscaper, Holde Fink with Native and Urban Gardens, works to enhance our bioswale and beautify the backdrop at our facility by planting native trees.
 He is an Oregon Tilth Accredited Organic Land Care professional who employs no-spray methods and sustainable practices.
 In the warmer months, employees and furry friends alike enjoy the grassy knoll around the bioswale where they picnic and play.
 We also participated in two back-to-back tree plantings through the Mountain Rose River Project, an employee-led volunteer group focusing on riparian restoration, stream health, and aquatic habitat protection.
-March 8, 2013 – As a member of GreenLane, we linked up with McKenzie River Trust and a jubilant group of volunteers for a planting on Green Island outside […]
+March 8, 2013 – As a member of GreenLane, we linked up with McKenzie River Trust and a jubilant group of volunteers for a planting on Green […]

 Our foray into the world of urban beekeeping has me thinking about how to keep our bees busy and well-fed for a nice, long season.
 We live in a fairly diverse, funky, downtown neighborhood with lots of fruit trees (we have six of our own) and established gardens and we know there are other experienced beekeepers all around us, so we’ve been making our list and taking stock of what we have and what we want more of for the most bee-tabulous garden ever!
 We have an average-sized, rectangular city lot in an older part of town.
 Since there are already honeybees and pollinators in our neighborhood, we are able to build on what we actually saw them visiting last year.
-I’ve learned that the bees and I are spiritually aligned when it comes to a preference for local native plants and heirlooms—turns out that hybridization has a tendency to reduce both […]
+I’ve learned that the bees and I are spiritually aligned when it comes to a preference for local native plants and heirlooms—turns out that hybridization has a […]

 We are thrilled to bring you this line of artisan facial care products from Fawn Lily Botanica, handcrafted right here in the Pacific Northwest!
 Each carefully crafted recipe is a synergy of luxurious botanicals created to cleanse, tone, and hydrate your skin.
 You will find the perfect combination of facial care products for any skin type within this line.
 Choose from: Botanical Face Wash: Tea Tree and Juniper, Unscented Herbal, or Vanilla and Elder Flower Facial Serum: Geranium Argan or Tea Tree Juniper Facial Toner: Lavender Willow and Calendula or Sage Mint and Yarrow Click Here to see a complete list of our Facial Care products.